Accord has been developed as a control system for microprocessor-enhanced MIDI Accordions.

 The lines 6-9 comprise the patches used in the three parts a, b and c.

-It is important to note that some accordion settings-change commands appear in the commented section, so that in this example in part c, the treble is played on both default and expander channels, with the latter played an octave higher than the default.
+It is important to remember that some accordion settings-change commands appear in the commented section, so that in this example in part c, the treble is played on both default and expander channels, with the latter played an octave higher than the default.
 [Note once again that no freehand typing of the patch is done]

 To sum up then, for part a, the keyboard plays a Piccolo voice.
 For part b, keyboard plays a Violin voice, and for part c, the keyboard plays 2 voices, Violin and Piccolo (raised 1 octave above that of default channel).
+All the FX settings have been left at zero.

 Completed song files are stored, ready for use on the Accord server.
 System utilities provide for backup and restore.